How to plan a Clinical Data Management setup for EDC

 Once you have considered roles you can move on to the main ingredients.

 All studies have one thing in common: one or more endpoints.
 To drive a successful study you will have to define a hypothesis.
 These endpoints will depict if the hypothesis is true, or false.
-One or more variables define the endpoints.
-Collect variables through forms and questionnaires.
-The next thing before setting up your EDC solution is to prepare your main ingredients.
-That is, define the variables and the context in which to collect.
+One or more variables define the endpoints, and these variables are collected through forms and questionnaires.
+The ''main ingredients'' consist of the variables and the context in which to collect.

 Furthermore, a few steps to follow that help specify the variables and forms or questionnaires you need.

 • Define the answer possibilities for your questions.
-This will simplify input and return more quantifiable data.
+This will simplify the input and return more quantifiable data.
 Free text, for the most part, is not ideal, because it requires cleaning, and can increase the risk of erroneous input.
-Read our white paper on How to design an eCRF
+Read our eBook on ''7 Principles to Designing an eCRF.''

 What are the main ingredients?